Manage Care

 - The American Academy of Pediatrics (AAP) and Bright Futures recommend annual well-care visits during childhood and adolescence.
 See the Bright Futures Periodicity Schedule for a comprehensive schedule up to 21 years of age.
 Bright Futures also offers guidelines for early childhood (1-4 years), middle childhood (5-10 years) and adolescent (11-21 years) well-care visits.

-- Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations), as well as convert acute visits into well-visits (sports physicals).
+- Leverage missed opportunities (episodic and sick visits) to increase preventive services (immunizations), as well as convert acute visits into well-care visits (sports physicals).

-- Schedule the next well-visit before the member leaves the clinic, including when they come in for a sick visit.
+- Schedule the next well-care visit before the member leaves the clinic, including when they come in for a sick visit.

 - Partner with key community stakeholders such as school-based clinics.

-- Monitor the Monthly Quality Reports on the Provider Portal as a tool to identify members who are due for their well-visit.
+- Monitor the Monthly Quality Reports on the Provider Portal as a tool to identify members who are due for their well-care visit.

-- Create a template or use age-specific standardized templates in your EHR to maximize documentation of Bright Futures requirements and trigger reminders for the next well-visits.
+- Create a template or use age-specific standardized templates in your EHR to maximize documentation of Bright Futures requirements and trigger reminders for the next well-care visits.

 - Encourage teen-centered care with adolescent-friendly material and ensure confidentiality through private consultation time with the adolescent.